Kong/docs.konghq.com/src/gateway/understanding-kong/kong-performance-testing.md

 ### AWS

-When using `terraform` driver and `aws-ec2` as provider, AWS credentials can be provided by environment variables.
+When using the `terraform` driver and `aws-ec2` as the provider, AWS credentials can be provided using environment variables.
-It's common to pass `AWS_PROFILE` to point a stored AWS credentials profile, or `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to use credential directly.
-Please refer to the [Terraform AWS provider document](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration) for further information.
+It's common to pass the `AWS_PROFILE` variable to point to a stored AWS credentials profile, or `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to use credentials directly.
+See the [Terraform AWS provider document](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration) for further information.